K-Dharshini/2c.ARP_RARP_PROTOCOLS/README.md

-## EXP3a.
-SIMULATING ARP/RARP PROTOCOLS
+## Ex.No:2c Simulation of ARP/RARP Protocols

 ## AIM:
 To write a python program for simulating ARP/RARP protocols using TCP.